HephaestusVision/hephaestus/README.md

 Hephaestus will consist of three related applications:

 1. A content acquisition application that makes use of the Kinect and the [Point Cloud Library](http://pointclouds.org/) to construct a digital representation of a scene (possibly in [VTK](http://www.vtk.org/) format).
-That digital representation willbe in the form of surfaces arranged in scenes.
-This application will handle converting point clouds to surfaces and merging point coulds to form a 360&#176; view of the objects.
+That digital representation will be in the form of surfaces arranged in scenes.
+This application will handle converting point clouds to surfaces and merging point clouds to form a 360&#176; view of the objects.

 2. A backend server that stores and manages the collection of scenes from users and organizations, possibly using [MIDAS](http://www.midasplatform.org/).
 The server will allow groups of users to share scenes with each other.